Smarcy/connect_the_dotfiles/README.md

   copy those files there and let `CTD` create links at their destined location.
-  All you need to transfer from one system to another, assuming your dotfiles are in a repository, is the so called `Storagefile`, which indicates, where the files should be linked.
+  All you need to transfer from one system to another, assuming your dotfiles are in a repository, is the so called `Storagefile`, which indicates, where the symlinks should be created for each file.
 Since the `Storagefile` is just plain text, you can even write it yourself!
 So just import your repo into `DotfileLocation` and get started!